tooploox/oya/README.md

 # Parametrizing boilerplate

-TODO: I was sure we had --set implemented for render so we can override values.
-Now Flags doesn't seem to work either, I probably forgot something.
-But setting values just to generate boilerplate is idiotic as a basic example.

 # Reusing your scripts

 Ok, all is good and fine but how to make the ^ code available when creating new